lmononen/measures-of-rationality-toolbox/README.md

 Apesteguia, Jose and Ballester, Miguel (2015).
 A measure of rationality and welfare. *Journal of Political Economy* 123(6), pp. 1278–1310.

+Echenique, Federico; Lee, Sangmok, and Shum Matthew (2011) *The Money Pump as a Measure of Revealed Preference Violations*, 119(6), pp. 1201-1223.

 Chambers, Christopher P. and Rehbeck, John (2018).
 Note on symmetric utility. *Economics Letters* 162, pp. 27-29.

 Choi, Syngjoo; Kariv, Shachar; Müller, Wieland, and Silverman, Dan (2014).
 Who Is (More) Rational? *American Economic Review* 104(6), pp. 1518–50.

+Dean, Mark and Martin, Daniel (2016).
+Measuring rationality with the minimum cost of revealed preference violations. *Review of Economics and Statistics* 98(3), pp. 524–534.

 Houtman, Martijn and Maks, J. A. H. (1985).
 Determining All Maximal Data Subsets Consistent with Revealed Preference. *Kwantitatieve methoden* 19(1), pp. 89–104.

+Mononen, Lasse (2022).
+The Foundations of Measuring (Cardinal) Rationality.

 Mononen, Lasse (2023).
 Computing and Comparing Measures of Rationality.

+Swofford, James L. and Whitney, Gerald A. (1987).
+Nonparametric Tests of Utility Maximization and Weak Separability for Consumption, Leisure and Money. *The Review of Economics and Statistics* 69(3), pp. 458–464.

 Varian, Hal R. (1990).
 Goodness-of-fit in optimizing models. *Journal of Econometrics* 46(1),pp. 125–140.